 Revolution Rail Co.

 Don't miss the final days of the Revolution Rail Co. season!
 Open weekends through end of October, this unique outdoor experience takes you on a two-hour rail bike tour covering 6 miles of remote railroad tracks through the stunning Adirondack countryside.
 Peddle under a canopy of colorful trees, along and over the Hudson River, and visit the historic North Creek Railroad Station.
 This is a fun, fall activity fitting of your best flannel.

 The Wild Center

 Take your fall experience to new heights on Wild Walk at The Wild Center in Tupper Lake.
 Open through the fall, this tree-tops experience gives you a bird's eye view of Adirondack foliage.
 Stroll the walkways, catch a glimpse from the giant bird's nest, or suspend yourself above the forest floor in a huge spider's web.
 It's a fun and educational experience for all ages!
-When you're done with your walk, head inside to the museum or hit the trails for a hike along the Raquette River.
+When you're done with your energizing autumn walk, head inside to the museum or hit the trails for a hike along the Raquette River.

 Add some history to your fall fun with a trip to Fort Ticonderoga.
 Get lost in their Heroic Maze and find historic clues to guide you above the towering corn stalks.
 Add to the challenge by tackling the maze by moonlight!
 Their Heritage, Harvest, & Horse Festival annually in early October is full of autumn fun for the whole family.
 Meet the animals and then experience their power during live demonstrations.
 Local food, wines, and ciders will be available for tasting in the farmer's market, and activities will keep the kids busy all day.

 Adirondack Experience, the Museum on Blue Mountain Lake